VROOM-Project/vroom-scripts/README.md

 The `src` folder contains a bunch of scripts to develop, benchmark, debug or help in using `VROOM`.

+- **plot** generates a simple svg visualisation for a solution file.
 - **overpass_to_json** generates a problem from all OSM nodes with a specific `key=value` tag in a chosen bounding box or city.
 - **random_problem** generates a ready-to-solve random problem based